munch-group/mit-ihh-pib/notebooks/20251024_ProgressReport.md

 ## Executive Summary

-I have successfully completed **Phases 1-3** of the X chromosome selection analysis, processing 7.9 million variants across all chromosomes to identify 4,666 selection regions containing 48,678 genes.
-A key finding is that the X chromosome shows significant depletion of selection signals (~30% fewer than autosomes), which led me to implement chromosome-specific thresholds—a novel methodological contribution.
-The analysis is now ready for Phase 4 (functional enrichment testing) to address the core hypothesis about reproductive and immune gene enrichment.
+- Successfully completed **Phases 1-3** of the X chromosome selection analysis, processing 7.9 million variants across all chromosomes to identify 4,666 selection regions containing 48,678 genes.
+- Key finding is that the X chromosome shows significant depletion of selection signals (~30% fewer than autosomes), which led me to implement chromosome-specific thresholds.
+- Now ready for Phase 4 (functional enrichment testing) to address the core hypothesis about reproductive and immune gene enrichment.

 ### Completed Work
 - ✓ **Phase 1:** Candidate identification (210,352 significant variants)